 Our specialized skilled staff members understand that there are many decisions to make about childbirth and your need for comfort is important, so we ensure that the very latest in pain management techniques are available to you 24 hours a day.
 Whether you are attempting a natural delivery or requesting an epidural, we are able to provide you with the comfort and control needed for a safe delivery.

 After delivery, when you move to your private room, your nurse will be experienced in caring for moms who have just given birth and their newborns.
 She’ll help you get accustomed to the daily routine of caring for the newborn.
+If your baby needs oxygen or medications or special attention to conditions such as respiratory problems, infection, low blood sugar, or jaundice, the baby will likely be taken to the nursery with a nurse skilled to care for their needs.
 Hands-on instruction will let you feel confident in your new role.
 If you decided to breastfeed, she will offer gentle guidance and answer any questions you may have.
+We also now have two Certified Lactation Counselors available to inpatients and outpatients.
 We encourage you to keep your baby with you in your room as research has proved it is beneficial to mother, baby, and the family unit.

 Safety and Security of your Baby